Winter Black Bean Soup

 - 1 teaspoon ground cumin (optional)

 - 1 can (14.5-ounces) Mexican style diced tomatoes

 - 1 tablespoon lime or lemon juice (optional)

 - Nonfat yogurt or lowfat sour cream and cilantro for garnish (optional)

-- Remove from heat and stir in lime or lemon juice, if you like.
+- Remove from heat and stir in lime or lemon juice, if desired.

 - Garnish before serving.

-- You can use 2 (15-ounce) cans reduced sodium black beans, rinsed, in place of the cooked black beans.
+- You can use 2 (15 ounces) cans reduced sodium black beans (rinsed) in place of the cooked black beans.

 - Soup can be cooked in a slow cooker on low for 3-4 hours.

 - Thin the soup by adding water.
 Thicken soup by cooking longer without the cover.